 I mean, what kind of kid doesn’t eat sandwiches?

 My kind of kids.

-Over the last six years I’ve found myself trying to come with lunch options that are not super expensive, that don’t take loads of time to prepare, that travel well, and that are not sandwiches.
+Over the last six years I’ve found myself trying to come up with lunchbox options that are not super expensive, that don’t take loads of time to prepare, that travel well, and that are not sandwiches.

-The answer to this riddle is homemade pizza rolls.
+One of the answers to this riddle is homemade pizza rolls!

 My kids love pizza rolls, but instead dragging myself to the shops every day to buy expensive pizza rolls, we make them ourselves.

 How to Homemade Make Pizza Rolls for the Lunch Box.